 - Clean your vehicle thoroughly before shipping.
 The cleaning must include the car's undercarriage.
 The US Department of Agriculture requires no foreign soil to enter the US border.
 This is because dirt or soil on the ride may bring invasive pests or substances.

 - Ensure your vehicle has 22.5 miles per gallon of combined fuel economy.
-If any shorter than that mark, the IRS may assess your vehicle for the gas guzzler tax.
+The IRS may assess your vehicle for the gas guzzler tax if it is any shorter than that mark.

 - Ensure exact conformation to US standards for safety and emissions.
 Otherwise, you may have to ship your vehicle using an independent commercial mover (ICI) or registered mover (RI) for modifications.
 The cost of their service can be very high.

 - Avoid using moved vehicles for illegal activities.
-This surely goes without saying: don't use the vehicles for any illegal activities.
+This goes without saying: don't use the cars for illicit activities.
 Transporting illegal narcotics or smuggling other substances can result in the car and the items being confiscated.
 Then, you may serve time in federal prison.

 Engaging With Mexican Authorities

 As part of the preparation for your vehicle import, you may have to deal with the Mexican government or authorities.
-The country may have its own export requirements, so do check with local authorities in Mexico to ensure everything is legal for export.
+The country may have its own export requirements, so check with local authorities in Mexico to ensure everything is legal.

-For example, your vehicle may need to be deregistered in Mexico before it can be legally moved to the US.
-Or you should find out whether you must return your car's original Mexican documents or settle any taxes or fees.
+For example, your vehicle may need to be deregistered in Mexico before legally moving to the US.
+You should also find out whether you must return your car's original Mexican documents or settle any taxes or fees.

-Consult with the Mexican authorities or a customs agent to fully understand what exact steps are required.
+Consult with the Mexican authorities or a customs agent to fully understand the required steps.
 Doing so can only help you process your import more smoothly.

 The Shifting Cost Of Acquiring A Vehicle Internationally

-The shipping cost when importing a car from Mexico is not cheap.
+The shipping cost of importing a car from Mexico is not cheap.
 It can go up to $2,000.
-But you can still get a lower shipping rate, based on several factors.
+However, you can still get a lower shipping rate based on several factors.
 So don't let the cost intimidate you.
 The following factors will apply:

 - Distance: Naturally, distance matters.
-The farther your ride goes from the area to the final US destination, the more it's going to cost.
-For example, if the car is being shipped from Tijuana, Mexico to Los Angeles, it's going to be less expensive than shipping the ride from the same origin to Boston or New York.
+The farther your ride goes from the area to the final US destination, the more it will cost.
+For example, if the car is being shipped from Tijuana, Mexico, to Los Angeles, it will be less expensive than shipping the ride from the exact origin to Boston or New York.

 - Shipping method: Cars are commonly shipped from the area to the US by ground or by sea.
 Ground shipping is more affordable, especially if you want to save time and money.
-But sea shipping can also be an option, although it will cost twice or five times more expensive.
+However, sea shipping can also be an option, although it will cost twice or five times more.

-It's not recommended to ship a vehicle from the area to the US using sea shipment.
+Shipping a vehicle from the area to the US is not recommended using sea shipment.
 The only times you may consider sea shipment for cars from Mexico to the US are as follows:

 - Are you importing vehicles by bulk or have more than two cars to import